 Editing a first-time novelist calls for a blend of sharp-eyed clarity, cheerleading and hand-holding.
 What if the novelist is also an editor?
-As part of a series of blog posts featuring conversations between editor/writers and their editors, The Editors’ Weekly asked two editors to reflect on their experience of working together.
+As part of a series of blog posts featuring conversations between author-editors and their editors, The Editors’ Weekly asked two editors to reflect on their experience of working together.

 Leslie Vermeer was the substantive and copy editor of The Broken Places.
 She is an editor and academic whose book The Complete Canadian Book Editor will soon be complemented by Last But Not Least, a book about proofreading.

 Leslie Vermeer: When I learned I’d be editing Frances’s first novel, I was both excited and intimidated.
 The manuscript was one editors dream of finding: confident, accomplished, fresh.
 So I was delighted to help bring it to publication.
 But editing an editor of Frances’s calibre gave me moments of genuine imposter syndrome.
 And knowing that her extensive editing community would read the book — eek!
 Doubly frightening.
 Fortunately, Frances is so warm and down-to-earth; my fears were unfounded.
 From her first email, I knew working with her would be a joy (but still daunting!).

 Frances Peck: My first thought, when my agent told me NeWest Press had bought the book, was not one I can put into words.
 It was more like a shriek.
 My second thought, immediately afterwards, was “Who’s going to be my editor?”
 I so wanted it to be someone experienced, someone who got the book and could hear dialogue and was okay with adult-themed content.
 And who understood that and which!